debbiemarkslab/EVcouplings/README.md

 ### External software tools

-*After installation and before running jobs, the paths to the respective binaries have to be set in your EVcouplings job configuration file(s).*
+*After installation and before running compute jobs, the paths to the respective binaries of the following external tools have to be set in your EVcouplings job configuration file(s).*

-#### plmc
+#### plmc (required)

 Tool for inferring undirected statistical models from sequence variation.
 Download and install plmc to a directory of your choice from the [plmc github repository](https://github.com/debbiemarkslab/plmc) according to the included documentation.

-For compatibility with EVcouplings, please compile using
+For compatibility with evcouplings, please compile using

     make all-openmp32

-#### jackhmmer
+#### jackhmmer (required)

 Download and install HMMER from the [HMMER webpage](http://hmmer.org/download.html) to a directory of your choice.

 #### HHsuite (optional)

-EVcouplings uses the hhfilter tool to filter sequence alignments.
+evcouplings uses the hhfilter tool to filter sequence alignments.
 Installation is only required if you need this functionality.

 Download and install HHsuite from the [HHsuite github repository](https://github.com/soedinglab/hh-suite) to a directory of your choice.

+#### CNSsolve 1.21 (optional)

+evcouplings uses CNSsolve for computing 3D structure models from coupled residue pairs.
+Installation is only required if you want to run the *fold* stage of the computational pipeline.

+Download and unpack a compiled version of [CNSsolve 1.21](http://cns-online.org/v1.21/) to a directory of your choice.
+No further setup is necessary, since evcouplings takes care of setting the right environment variables internally without relying on the included shell script cns_solve_env
+(you will have to put the path to the cns binary in your job config file however, e.g. cns_solve_1.21/intel-x86_64bit-linux/bin/cns).

+#### PSIPRED (optional)

+evcouplings uses PSIPRED for secondary structure prediction, to generate secondary structure distance and dihedral angle restraints for 3D structure computation.
+Installation is only required if you want to run the *fold* stage of the computational pipeline, and do not supply your own secondary structure predictions.

+Download and install [PSIPRED](http://bioinfadmin.cs.ucl.ac.uk/downloads/psipred/) according to the instructions in the included README file.

+#### maxcluster (optional)

+evcouplings uses maxcluster to compare predicted 3D structure models to experimental protein structures, if there are any for the target protein or one of its homologs.
+Installation is only required if you want to run the *fold* stage of the computational pipeline.

+Download [maxcluster](http://www.sbg.bio.ic.ac.uk/~maxcluster/) and place it in a directory of your choice.

 ### Databases

-*After download and before running jobs, the paths to the respective databases have to be set in your EVcouplings job configuration file(s).*
+*After download and before running compute jobs, the paths to the respective databases have to be set in your EVcouplings job configuration file(s).*

 #### Sequence databases

-Download unzip at least one of the following sequence databases:
+Download and unzip at least one of the following sequence databases to any directory:
 * [Uniref100](ftp://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref100/uniref100.fasta.gz)
 * [Uniref90](ftp://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref90/uniref90.fasta.gz)

-You can however use any sequence database of your choice.
+You can however use any sequence database of your choice in FASTA format.
 The database for any particular job will be set in the job configuration file.

 #### Structure and mapping databases

-PDB entries will be automatically fetched from the web in the new MMTF format.
+PDB structures for comparison of ECs and 3D structure predictions will be automatically fetched from the web in the new compressed MMTF format.
 You can however also pre-download these files and place them in a directory if you want to (and set pdb_mmtf_dir in your job configuration).

 Uniprot to PDB index mapping files will be automatically generated by EVcouplings based on the SIFTS database.
-Point the sifts_mapping_table and sifts_sequence_db configuration parameters to file paths in a valid directory, and if the files do not exist, they will be created.
+Point the sifts_mapping_table and sifts_sequence_db configuration parameters to file paths in a valid directory, and if the files do not yet exist, they will be created by fetching and integrating data from the web (this may take a while).

 ## Usage and tutorials